1. Home

 • Sneezing

 • Do not consume if you drink more than three alcoholic drinks a day.
 Acetaminophen can cause liver damage.
-Ask your doctor if you should take acetaminophen if you regularly drink more than three alcoholic drinks per day.
+Ask your healthcare provider if you should take acetaminophen if you regularly drink more than three alcoholic drinks per day.

 • Do not use with other medications containing acetaminophen.